Skip to content

 Isolated by default

 Each environment runs as its own StatefulSet with an oauth2-proxy sidecar.
 Only the owner can reach the IDE — even if someone else discovers the URL.
-NetworkPolicy locks the rest down.
+NetworkPolicy locks the rest down, and an append-only audit log records every action.

 03